micklarsen/elvimcc/content/blog/building-a-legal-ai-assistant-part-one.md

 This turns the raw Housing Act into a **mini legal AI assistant** you can run on your own machine.

 ><sup>1</sup> I hate the term **“hallucinate”** here.
 Models aren’t taking LSD and seeing pink elephants — they’re just **wrong**.
-Call it “fabricating”, “lying”, or “predicting nonsense if you squint too hard”.
-Anything but hallucinating.
+Call it “fabricating”, “lying”, or “predicting nonsense if you squint too hard”. 🔗 [Anything but hallucinating](https://blog.scottlogic.com/2024/09/10/llms-dont-hallucinate.html).